gocd/docs.go.cd/content/faq/fixing_common_issues.md

         INFO  apache.commons.httpclient.HttpMethodDirector:438 - I/O exception (java.net.ConnectException) caught when processing request: Connection refused
         INFO  apache.commons.httpclient.HttpMethodDirector:444 - Retrying request

     The problem here is that the agent cannot reach the server, either because of a problem with the network or because the ports used by the server are not accessible due to firewall restrictions.
-The GoCD server uses two ports, 8153 and 8154 (by default).
-These two ports need to be accessible by the agents.
+The GoCD server uses port 8153 by default over HTTP, but if you have configured a [reverse proxy](../installation/configure-reverse-proxy.html) to terminate TLS, you should ensure the agent is configured with the correct protocol/host/port for the server.

 2. **Unable to connect - SSL handshake error or connection reset**

     This manifests itself as logs in go-agent-bootstrapper.out.log with lines similar to this:

-        180679 [main] ERROR com.thoughtworks.go.agent.launcher.ServerCall  - Couldn't access Go Server with base url: https://YOUR_SERVER:8154/go/admin/agent-launcher.jar: javax.net.ssl.SSLHandshakeException: Remote host closed connection during handshake java.lang.Exception: Couldn't access Go Server with base url: https://YOUR_SERVER:8154/go/admin/agent-launcher.jar: javax.net.ssl.SSLHandshakeException: Remote host closed connection during handshake at com.thoughtworks.go.agent.launcher.ServerCall.invoke(ServerCall.java:78)
+        180679 [main] ERROR com.thoughtworks.go.agent.launcher.ServerCall  - Couldn't access Go Server with base url: https://YOUR_SERVER/go/admin/agent-launcher.jar: javax.net.ssl.SSLHandshakeException: Remote host closed connection during handshake java.lang.Exception: Couldn't access Go Server with base url: https://YOUR_SERVER/go/admin/agent-launcher.jar: javax.net.ssl.SSLHandshakeException: Remote host closed connection during handshake at com.thoughtworks.go.agent.launcher.ServerCall.invoke(ServerCall.java:78)
         at com.thoughtworks.go.agent.launcher.ServerBinaryDownloader.headers(ServerBinaryDownloader.java:130)
         at com.thoughtworks.go.agent.launcher.ServerBinaryDownloader.downloadIfNecessary(ServerBinaryDownloader.java:106)